Longland (Holicong, Pennsylvania)

-Longland, also known as the Margaret Mead Farmstead, is a historic home located near Holicong, in Buckingham Township, Bucks County, Pennsylvania.
-The house was built in 1845, and is a large 2 3/4-story, five bay by two bay, stuccoed stone dwelling.
+Longland, also known as the Margaret Mead Farmstead, is an historic, American home that is located near Holicong, in Buckingham Township, Bucks County, Pennsylvania.

+It was added to the National Register of Historic Places in 1999.

+History and architectural features

+The house was built in 1845, and is a large two-and-three-quarter-story, five-bay by two-bay, stuccoed, stone dwelling.
 It has Greek Revival design details and features an ornate entranceway with rectangular transom and sidelights.
-Also on the property is a three-story, stone bank barn dated to 1844.
+Alsolocated on the property is a three-story, stone bank barn, which dates to 1844.
 It has an attached one-story stone ell.
-Other contributing buildings are a two-story, wood-frame wagon house and woodshed / garage that abuts the house.
-It was a childhood home of American anthropologist Margaret Mead (1901-1978).
+Other contributing buildings are a two-story, wood-frame wagon house and woodshed/garage that abuts the house.

+This historic structure was a childhood home of American anthropologist Margaret Mead (1901-1978).
 Her family purchased the property in 1912 and sold it in 1926.

 It was added to the National Register of Historic Places in 1999.